May 2017 Waterloo will again be

 Click Events & Exhibits for an overview of all category posts.

 This year’s 18th Annual Celebrate Commemorate Memorial Day Events will be held

 On a spring day in 1865, Waterloo, NY druggist Henry C. Welles watched as a lone widow walked to the cemetery to place flowers on the grave of her deceased Civil War soldier husband.
 How soon they forget, Welles thought, resolving to do something to make sure that those who gave their lives in defense of their country would not be forgotten.
 Working with Gen. John B. Murray, Welles planned the first Memorial Day in Waterloo in 1866, and for 150 consecutive years, Waterloo’s citizens have remembered.
 With parades, prayers and ceremonies.

 On May 26, 1966, that consistency inspired President Lyndon Johnson to sign a Presidential Proclamation recognizing Waterloo as the official Birthplace of Memorial Day.

-“This is our heritage!“ explained Deputy Mayor Dave Duprey, co-chair of the 150th observance.
-“We must continue what Mr. Welles and General Murray started 150 years ago.
+“This is our heritage!“ explained Deputy Mayor Dave Duprey, “We must continue what Mr. Welles and General Murray started more than 150 years ago.
 It is an honor to be recognized as the Official Birthplace of Memorial Day, but with that honor comes responsibility.”

 The goal: To take Waterloo back to the first Memorial Day in 1866 through Living History, while continuing to present the myriad of events that has made Celebrate Commemorate so successful.